The EU budget is enormous!

 On the contrary.

-The rise and fluctuation in food and commodity prices highlights the importance of investing in agriculture in order to better match supply to demand.
+Rising and fluctuating food and commodity prices highlight the importance of investing in agriculture in order to better match supply to demand.
 High prices mean that demand is stronger than supply.
-Global food demand is predicted to rise by 50% by 2030 as population growth is accompanied by changes in dietary patterns in many emerging economies.
-The issue is therefore a global one, which underlines the fundamental challenge of food security – and the importance that Europe maintains its agricultural production potential in all areas in order not to become over-dependent on food imports.
+Global food demand is predicted to rise by 50% by 2030, as population growth is accompanied by changes in dietary patterns in many emerging economies.
+The issue is therefore a global one, which underlines the fundamental challenge of food security.
+The EU should maintain its agricultural production potential in all areas to avoid becoming over-dependent on food imports.
 Thus, the common agricultural policy guarantees the European public a dependable and plentiful supply of high-quality food, as well as a healthy environment and exceptional landscapes.

-Furthermore, since in Europe there is little room for expanding the production area, productivity growth has to come through innovation and research.
-The EU's rural development policy can help our farmers embrace new production possibilities and accelerate technology transfer.
+Furthermore, since in the EU there is little room for expanding the production area, productivity growth has to come through innovation and research.
+The rural development policy can help farmers embrace new production options and speed up technology transfer.

 Cohesion policy is an expensive charity!